FAQ – US Climate Corps Fellows

 How many hosts and fellows participate each summer?

-In 2019, we placed 120 fellows within 99 organizations in the US and China.
-The final number depends on the number of organizations participating in the program.
+In 2020, we placed 80 fellows within 69 organizations in the US and China.
+The final number changes each year and depends on the number of organizations participating in the program.

 Can students apply to a specific organization?

-Applicants cannot apply to a specific organization, but a list of 2020 host organizations and projects will be available to candidates during the interview process.
-Fellows will be able to indicate there preferences in organization, location, sector and project.
-Fellows are then matched based on their relevant experience, host organization needs and applicant preferences.
+Applicants cannot apply to a specific organization, but a list of 2021 host organizations and projects will be available to candidates after the interview process.
+Applicants will be able to indicate their preferences for organization, project, location and sector.
+Fellows are matched on relevant experience, host organization needs and applicant preferences.

 Can international students apply?